nxlim-00/myFlix-client/README.md

 ## Project Overview

-myFlix is a frontend application for the movie database movie_api I built a few weeks ago.
+myFlix is a frontend application for the movie database myFlix I built a few weeks ago.
 It allows users to browse movies, view detailed information about each movie, manage their profile, and maintain a list of their favorite movies.
 The application is built using React and React Bootstrap, with React Router for client-side routing.

 ## Features